Workflow Limits

 ✔ Many small workflows?

-✔ Heavy integrations (CRM, e-commerce, file processing)?
+✔ Heavy integrations (CRM, file processing, analytics)?

-Monthly executions could accumulate quickly.
+Monthly executions can accumulate quickly.

-Concurrency impacts how jobs run under load.
+Concurrency impacts completion time under load.

 Monitoring Your Usage